-1. Applicants with a four year baccalaureate degree from an accredited institution but lacking any of the listed undergraduate courses may be admitted conditionally.
-They may take up to three MBA classes for which the prerequisites have been met, but must then remove all undergraduate deficiencies before continuation in the program.

-2. Undergraduate business majors of Southwestern Adventist University who: a) are in their final semester of course work needed for graduation, b) are taking less than 10 credit hours to complete their undergraduate degree, and c) have a cumulative GPA of 2.75 or higher may be conditionally admitted.
+- 1. Applicants with a four year baccalaureate degree from an accredited institution but lacking any of the listed undergraduate courses may be admitted conditionally.
+They may take up to three MBA classes for which the prerequisites have been met, but must then remove all undergraduate deficiencies before continuation in the program. - Undergraduate business majors of Southwestern Adventist University who: a) are in their final semester of course work needed for graduation, b) are taking less than 10 credit hours to complete their undergraduate degree, and c) have a cumulative GPA of 2.75 or higher may be conditionally admitted.
 This allows students to start the MBA program during their last semester of undergraduate work, by enrolling in a maximum of two MBA courses (thereby giving them a full academic load).
 If the student does not graduate in accordance with the terms of their senior contract, this option may not be repeated.
 Classes taken under this option may not count as both BBA and MBA credits.
 (Students would not be eligible for financial aid for these graduate classes).

-3. Applicants with an undergraduate cumulative grade-point average below 2.75 or GMAT scores below 400, who in the judgment of the Graduate Admissions Committee have the capacity to successfully undertake the MBA program, may be conditionally admitted.
-After completing 12 graduate hours with a minimum GPA of 3.00, they may be granted regular acceptance status; otherwise they will not be allowed to continue in the program.

-4. Students who do not meet the English proficiency requirements may be conditionally admitted under the guidelines on page 15 (see English Proficiency).
+- 3. Applicants with an undergraduate cumulative gradepoint average below 2.75 or GMAT scores below sions Committee have the capacity to successfully undertake the MBA program, may be conditionally admitted.
+After completing 12 graduate hours with a minimum GPA of 3.00, they may be granted regular acceptance status; otherwise they will not be allowed to continue in the program. - Students who do not meet the English proficiency 4. requirements may be conditionally admitted under the guidelines on page 15 (see English Proficiency).
 The student may take no more than 12 graduate hours while completing the required ESL classes, and must have a minimum GPA of 3.00 to continue.

-Students who have been accepted conditionally to a degree program must meet the designated schedule for removing any deficiencies or earning a minimum grade-point average.
-The matriculation of a student who does not meet this schedule is terminated except by exception from the Graduate Council.
+A student should complete all requirements for the MBA Students who have been accepted conditionally to a degree within five years after registering for the first time degree program must meet the designated schedule for in the program.
+The University grants the MBA degree removing any deficiencies or earning a minimum gradeto those students fulfilling the following requirements point average.
+The matriculation of a student who does within the established time frame: not meet this schedule is terminated except by exception from the Graduate Council.